-- 1 In YaST, click Network Services > Network Services (xinetd). - 2 Select Enable. - 3 In the Currently Available Services list, select swat, then click Toggle Status (On or Off).
-SWAT is off by default; this turns it on. - 4 Click Finish. - 5 Continue with "Accessing SWAT" on page 215.
+- 1 In YaST, click Network Services > Network Services (xinetd).

+- 2 Select Enable.

+- 3 In the Currently Available Services list, select swat, and then click Toggle Status (On or Off).

+SWAT is off by default; this turns it on.

+- 4 Click Finish.

+- 5 Continue with Accessing SWAT.